miromito/auto-translate-30-min-/README.md

 # auto-translate-30-min-
-Auto translate csv file with TEXT column as a source and TEXT TRANSLATION as a destination for translated text
+This Jupyter Notebook will auto translate csv file with "TEXT" column as a source and "TEXT TRANSLATION" column as a destination for translated text.